jpdarela/CAETE-DVM/README.md

 >>> plt.show()

 ```

-2 - In the same folder were the raw outputs are saved (`./ouputs/run_name/`) you will find the nc_outputs folder, _i.e._, the
+2 - In the same folder were the raw outputs are saved (`./ouputs/run_name/`) you will find the nc_outputs folder,_i.e._, the
 folder containing CF compliant netCDF files with daily values for the main output variables.
 Some high dimensional output data is simplified.
-So some information is absent in the netCDF files.
+So, some valuable information is absent in the netCDF files.

 ## Development Environment

 If you need help configuring your development environment, installing python, installing CAETÊ dependencies or setting up a debug enviornment in vscode, check the [CAETÊ starting pack tutorial](https://github.com/fmammoli/CAETE-Tutorials)

-## __CONTRIBUTORS__:
+## __CONTRIBUTORS__

+- Anja Rammig
 - Bárbara R. Cardeli
 - Bianca Rius
 - Caio Fascina
+- Carlos A. Quesada
 - David Lapola
+- Felipe Mammoli
 - Gabriela M. Sophia
 - Gabriel Marandola
 - Helena Alves
+- Katrin Fleischer
+- Phillip PAPAstefanou
-- F. Mammoli
+- Tatiana Reichert